 I’ve tried some of the other products out there through the past decade just to see if there is something better for keeping track of my finances, but I continue to come back to Quicken.
 Back in the day, there was only one other major competitor and that was Microsoft Money (which died off in 2009).
 I tried it for a while, but it just didn’t seem to have the same feeling of ease for me that Quicken did.

 In the past few years, we’re starting to see more online products to help you with your finances.
 This is opening up a whole new realm of possibilities.
 Quicken was designed as desktop software and has gotten pretty bloated.
-However, some of the online services such as Mint and Personal Capital were designed from the ground up to be accessed through the Internet giving them an upper-hand.
+However, some of the online services such as Mint and Empower (formerly Personal Capital) were designed from the ground up to be accessed through the Internet giving them an upper-hand.
 Quicken has to work to extend their reach to do some of the things that these services can provide.
 This is tough for them to do and probably one of the big reasons that Intuit picked up Mint in 2009 and why they’ve decided to sell off the Quicken product.

 One of the downsides in my case with some of the Software as a Service (SaaS) is that they are focused on gathering all the data for you and are more or less read-only.
 So if I write a check (very rare) or do an online bill payment (much more common), I’m used to adding the information to the check register in Quicken.
 Now I know exactly where I stand.
 Since the online services only grab the data that’s out there, they aren’t aware of these pending payments.
 That throws my numbers off – hopefully not enough that I would bounce a “virtual” check, but I do like to know exactly where I stand and this is not something you usually get with the online services.